 Spring time is the American’s yearly “designated time” to deep clean.
 So, lets do what we have to do to get your finances “deep cleaned” and then form some new habits.
-Here is a list that can help you start.
+Here is a list that can help you get started.

 Review your budget

 Are you spending less than what is coming in?
 According to this website, if you are overspending, you either need to add more cash flow or you need to stick within your means.
 I cannot address the importance of this enough.
 Do whatever you have to do to stay within your means.
 If this means you have to start couponing, do it.
 If you have to cut a luxury expense like cable or the nail salon, do it.
 Are you including savings goals as a part of your budget or do you consider it extra?
 You MUST look at your savings like a bill,